History of the United States (2016–present): Family

 Throughout the 2010s, the national divorce rate continued to decline steadily and the marriage rate initially grew slightly before slightly decreasing during the 2010s; however between 2021 and 2022 the marriage rate did increase.
-The teen pregnancy rate among those 15-19 fell continuing an overall trend that had been going for many decades prior.
+The teen pregnancy rate among those 15–19 fell continuing an overall trend that had been going for many decades prior.

 A July 2022 Pew Research Center survey reported that 69% of Americans were in some type of romantic relationship with 51% being married, 11% living with a partner and 8% being in a "committed romantic relationship".
 30% were reported as being single and 1% did not give an answer.
 Online dating was and is popular; the Pew Research Center reported in 2023 that most people (53%) said they had a positive experience with 47% saying they had a negative experience.
 However harassment from online dating is an issue.
 A 2024 YouGov survey of adults who were U.S. citizens reported that 11% had been in a polyamorous relationship while 85% had not and 4% said they were not sure.

 Recreation and leisure

 Sports along with video games were popular during this period.
 The number of people who played video games did increase during the COVID-19 Pandemic before it later fell after lockdowns were removed.
 A ban on states allowing sports betting which was implemented in 1992 was lifted in 2018 by the US Supreme Court.

-The youth scouting movement which was once more prominent in the country continued its declined during this period in terms of members of the Boy Scouts and Girl Scouts especially during the pandemic.
+The youth scouting movement, which was once more prominent in the country, continued its decline during this period in terms of members of the Boy Scouts and Girl Scouts, especially during the pandemic.
 Boy Scouts of America filed for bankruptcy in 2020 after thousands of former boy scouts sued in court for being abused with a settlement being reached and the organization later leaving bankruptcy.
 The Boy Scouts of America would later rename themselves to Scouting America in 2025 and the group saw a small growth in the number of members in 2024.

 Sports

 Although the United States did not host any Olympic Games in the 2010s and into the mid 2020s, it still participated and came in first place for total medal count in the 2016 Summer Olympics, 2020 Summer Olympics, (Note: The 2020 Summer Olympics were postponed to 2021.) and the 2024 Summer Olympics.
 The United States is scheduled to host the 2028 Summer Olympics in Los Angeles, and the 2034 Winter Olympics in Salt Lake City.
 The United States governmental officials boycotted the 2022 Winter Olympics to protest poor treatment of its Uyghur population and "anti-democratic crackdown in Hong Kong", though American athletic teams still participated.

 The country hosted the World Games in Birmingham, Alabama in 2022; it was initially scheduled for 2021 but was delayed due to the COVID-19 pandemic.

+The 2026 FIFA World Cup was hosted jointly between the United States, Mexico and Canada in different cities throughout the three countries.
+Cape Verde, Curacao, Jordan and Uzbekistan made their debut appearances at the World Cup that year.